 If you are sending staff based in an EU country to work short term in Ireland, it is important to be aware of the procedures regarding the posting of workers.

-The competent authority for providing information on posting of workers is the Work Place Relations website.
+The competent authority for providing information on posting of workers is the Work Place Relations.

-Please find relevant link below to relevant information on procedures concerning the posting of workers.
+Relevant information on procedures concerning the posting of workers can be sought here.